push-protocol/push-sdk/packages/restapi/README.md

 const user = await PushAPI.user.get(account: 'eip155:0xFe6C8E9e25f7bcF374412c5C81B2578aC473C0F7', env: 'staging');

-// need to decrypt the encryptedPvtKey to pass in the api using helper function const pgpDecryptedPvtKey = await PushAPI.chat.decryptPGPKey(encryptedMessage: user.encryptedPrivateKey, signer: _signer);
+// need to decrypt the encryptedPvtKey to pass in the api using helper function const pgpDecryptedPvtKey = await PushAPI.chat.decryptPGPKey(encryptedPGPPrivateKey: user.encryptedPrivateKey, signer: _signer);

 // get threadhash, this will fetch the latest conversation hash
 // you can also use older conversation hash (called link) by iterating over to fetch more historical messages